-Tonight, Council is scheduled to discuss proposed Ordinance No. 889 (Attachment A).
-Proposed Ordinance No. 889 is currently scheduled for Council adoption on June 1, 2020.
-Exhibit A to Attachment A provides the proposed amendments to the Model Traffic Ordinance (chapter 10.05 SMC).
+Tonight, Council is scheduled to discuss and adopt proposed Ordinance No. 889.
+Exhibit A to Attachment A provides the proposed amendments to chapter 10.05 SMC.
 The clarifying amendments, shown in Section A of Exhibit A, are proposed to go into effect five (5) days after passage and publication of the Ordinance.
 The increased penalties, shown in Section B of Exhibit A, are proposed to go into effect January 1, 2021 to allow time for updating King County administrative materials that Shoreline Police use for traffic enforcement activities.